Table of contents

 The toddlers’ end of the pool is also a great place for young children to have some fun.
 However, for the babies and toddlers, they will need to be in a swim nappy to be able to swim here.

 Whether you have kids or are a kid at heart, Muddy’s Playground is the perfect place to relax.
-This waterfront park features active, passive, interactive and educational facilities with a combination of play equipment including:
+This waterfront park features active, passive, interactive and educational facilities for young children with a combination of play equipment including:

 - Water play areas